Not Drinking This Holiday? 5 Genius Strategies For Navigating The Party Circuit

 You know the perfect hostess type.
 They float among their guests and make sure everyone is enjoying themselves.
 They offer drinks, appetizers, and introductions.

-Keeping a glass of sparkling water or soda with a twist of lemon or lime in your hand may stop your hostess from repeatedly asking if they can get you a drink.
-Even when you do decide you need another glass of water or soda, get it yourself and don't leave your glass unattended.
+Keeping a glass of sparkling water or kombucha with a twist of lemon or lime in your hand may stop your hostess from repeatedly asking if they can get you a drink.
+Even when you do decide you need another glass of water or kombucha, get it yourself and don't leave your glass unattended.
 You'd like to believe that your co-workers, friends, or family aren't going to maliciously try to derail your sobriety.
 Unfortunately, some might think it is funny or that you need to unwind a bit.

 3. Know what to say when "No, thanks" isn't enough.